 Each of Messrs.
 Buckhout, Bhalla, Mehrotra, and Wiik has entered into an agreement providing severance benefits (the "Severance Agreements") if he resigns from the Company for good reason or the Company terminates him other than for cause.
 In such circumstances, each of Messrs.
 Buckhout's and Bhalla's Severance Agreement entitles him to a lump sum payment equal to (i) his then-current base salary and (ii) his target incentive compensation in effect during the fiscal year in which the termination occurs.
 In the same circumstances, each of Messrs.
-Mehrotra's and Wiik's Severance Agreement entitles him to a lump sum payment equal to his then-current base salary and annual incentive compensation for the fiscal year in which the termination occurs, to the extent that performance goals are met for that year, prorated based on the date of resignation or termination.
+Mehrotra's and Wiik's Severance Agreement entitles him to a lump sum payment equal incentive compensation for the fiscal year in which the termination occurs, to the extent that performance goals are met for that year, prorated based on the date of resignation or termination.